-- Concessions involved: el Portón, Barrancas, Cerro Fortunoso, el Manzano, La Brea, Llancanelo, Llancanelo R, Puntilla de Huincán, Río Tunuyan, Valle del Río Grande, Vizcacheras, Cañadón Amarillo, Altiplanicie del Payún, Chihuido de la Sierra Negra, Puesto Hernández and La Ventana; - Exploitation and transportation concessions terms are extended for a 10-year term; and - YPF has undertaken: (i) to make initial payments to the province of Mendoza in an aggregate amount of approximately US\$ 135 million, on the date specified in the Memorandum of Agreement; (ii) to pay the province of Mendoza an "Extraordinary Production Royalty" of 3% of the production of the areas affected by the Memorandum of Agreement.
-In addition, the parties agreed to make additional adjustments in the event of extraordinary income due to lower export duties or a higher monthly average price of crude oil and/or natural gas according to a mechanism and reference values established in the Memorandum of Agreement; (iii) to carry out exploration activities and make certain investments and expenditures in a total amount of US\$ 4,113 million until the expiration of the extended term, as stipulated in the Memorandum of Agreement; (iv) to donate US\$ 16 million to a "Social Infrastructure Investment Fund", payable on the same dates, terms and conditions as the initial payments.
-Such donations are aimed at satisfying education, health, sports, culture, equipment and other community needs in the province of Mendoza, and; (v) to make payments equal to 0.3% of the annual amount paid as "Extraordinary Production Royalty" in order to fund the purchase of equipment and finance training activities, logistics and operational expenses in certain government agencies of the province of Mendoza specified in the Memorandum of Agreement.

-• Extension of Exploitation Concessions in the province of Santa Cruz: On November 2, 2012, YPF entered into a Memorandum of Agreement with the province of Santa Cruz to extend the term of the exploitation concessions identified below, located within the province.
-The Memorandum Agreement was ratified by the Province's Legislative Power on November 8, 2012 and became effective upon its publication in the Province's Official Gazette on November 15, 2012.
+- Concessions involved: el Portón, Barrancas, Cerro Fortunoso, el Manzano, La Brea, Llancanelo, Llancanelo R, Puntilla de Huincán, Río Tunuyan, Valle del Río Grande, Vizcacheras, Cañadón Amarillo, Altiplanicie del Payún, Chihuido de la Sierra Negra, Puesto Hernández and La Ventana; - Exploitation and transportation concessions terms were extended for a 10-year term; and - YPF has undertaken: (i) to make initial payments to the province of Mendoza in an aggregate amount of approximately US\$ 135 million, on the date specified in the agreement; (ii) to pay the province of Mendoza an "Extraordinary Production Royalty" of 3% of the production of the areas included in the agreement.
+In addition, the parties agreed to make additional adjustments in the event of extraordinary income due to lower export duties or a higher monthly average price of crude oil and/or natural gas according to a mechanism and reference values established in the Memorandum of Agreement; (iii) to carry out exploration activities and make certain investments and expenditures in a total amount of US\$ 4,113 million until the expiration of the extended term, as stipulated in the agreement; (iv) to donate US\$ 16 million to a "Social Infrastructure Investment Fund", payable on the same dates, terms and conditions as the initial payments.
+Such donations are aimed at satisfying education, health, sports, culture, equipment and other community needs in the province of Mendoza, and; (v) to make payments equal to 0.3% of the annual amount paid as "Extraordinary Production Royalty" in order to fund the purchase of equipment and finance training activities, logistics and operational expenses in certain government agencies of the province of Mendoza specified in the agreement. - Extension of Exploitation Concessions in the province of Santa Cruz: On November 2, 2012, YPF entered into an agreement with the province of Santa Cruz to extend the term of the exploitation concessions identified below, located within the province.
+The agreement was ratified by the Province's Legislative Power on November 8, 2012 and became effective upon its publication in the Province's Official Gazette on November 15, 2012.

-The Memorandum of Agreement between YPF and the province of Santa Cruz provides the following:
+The agreement between YPF and the province of Santa Cruz provides the following: